 Associate's degree programs in cardiovascular technology are the most common type of educational program in the field.
-These programs engage students in didactic and lab components in addition to clinical experiences and hospital internships.
-Students learn theoretical concepts related to cardiac health conditions as well as procedures for operating echocardiography equipment, performing diagnostic scans and assisting with treatment.
+Courses in cardiovascular technology programs] engage students in didactic and lab components in addition to clinical experiences and hospital internships.
+Students learn theoretical concepts related to cardiac health conditions as well as procedures for operating echocardiography equipment, performing diagnostic scans, and assisting with treatment.
 After completing introductory coursework in general sciences and cardiovascular technology, most programs require students to take advanced coursework, focused in either invasive or non-invasive cardiovascular technology.

-Though less common, four-year bachelor's degree programs in the field are becoming more readily available.
-In these programs, the first two years are dedicated to basic science and general education courses, followed by two years of study in advanced health science, an invasive or non-invasive specialty and an extended internship.
+Though less common, four-year bachelor's degree programs in cardiovascular technology are becoming more readily available.
+In these programs, the first two years are dedicated to basic science and general education courses, followed by two years of study in advanced health science, an invasive or non-invasive specialty, and an extended internship.